vitaminj/aws-iot-device-sdk-js/README.md

 <a name="update"></a>
 ### awsIot.thingShadow#update(thingName, stateObject)

-Update the thing shadow named `thingName` with the state specified in the JavaScript object `stateObject`.  `thingName` must have been previously registered using [awsIot.thingShadow#register()](#register).
+Update the Thing Shadow named `thingName` with the state specified in the JavaScript object `stateObject`.  `thingName` must have been previously registered using [awsIot.thingShadow#register()](#register).
 The thingShadow class will subscribe